 Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-A double glazed unit within the bedroom at first floor level has blown and requires replacement.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+A double glazed window unit is cracked requiring repair, however, the vendor informed us that replacement is to be fitted in the near future.
+The timber double glazed window units will require above average maintenance and eventual replacement, with particular attention to framework.

-External decoration IS
+External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

-Conservatories/porches
+Conservatories/por Conservatories/porches

 Repair category N/A

 Notes